Is it Better to Invest in Commercial or Residential Real Estate?

 Financing a commercial property is much different from a residential property

 It can be difficult financing residential properties, but there are many lenders who will loan on them.
 Typically you can get 15 year or 30 year loan on residential rental properties.
 With commercial properties the loan amortization is going to be lower than 30 years and most commercial loans will have a balloon payment.
 A balloon payment means the entire balance of the loan will come due after a certain amount of time like 5 or 10 years.
 The investor must pay off the loan when the balloon payment comes due, which is not always easy.
 Many commercial investors count on being able to refinance their loans when a balloon payment is coming due, but that is not always possible.
-If the lending market becomes tighter, an investors financials change or a the commercial market changes it may not be possible to refinance.
+If the lending market becomes tighter, an investors financials change or the commercial market changes it may not be possible to refinance.

 What opportunities are there in commercial real estate?

 Even though commercial real estate can be a very tricky business to be in, there is opportunity to make a lot of money.
 There is no black and white valuations of commercial properties because there are so many factors to consider with cap rates.
 That means the people who really know what they are doing can spot good deals or a way to increase the cap rates on properties.
 If you have a property that is worth $200,000 based on a 10% cap rate, that means it is generating $20,000 a year in income.
 If you can create a more stable lease or rent to more attractive tenants that could lower the cap rate that makes the property more valuable.
-If the property was generating $20,000 a year income and had a 8% cap rate it would be worth $250,000.
+If the property was generating $20,000 a year income and had an 8 percent cap rate it would be worth $250,000.

 An investor could also find a better use for a commercial building, which may increase the income or lower the cap rate.
 A warehouse may not have a good cap rate in a certain market, because there are vacant warehouses all over.
 That warehouse could be turned into self storage, which is in short supply increasing the income and lowering the cap rate.
 Increasing the value of a commercial property could be as simple as taking a vacant building and finding a good tenant on a long-term lease.